eiffel-community/eiffel-store/README.md

 events.
 The MongoDB, at backend, has trigger events.
 Whenever any event is added into the collection named "eiffel-events", the visualization is updated.

-### All the events must be inserted in the collection named "eiffel-events" only.
+### [Note]: All the events must be inserted in the collection named "eiffel-events" only one by one.
+You cannot insert more than one event at one time, due to the fact that it is a live visualization.
+This is also a major difference between original Eiffel Vici (https://github.com/eiffel-community/eiffel-vici) and Eiffel-store (this repository).
+Original Eiffel Vici takes a big JSON file full of Eiffel events as an argument and build a one-time visualization which is not a "Live Visualization".
+This repository takes Eiffel event one by one and build visualization gradually.

 ### Installing